-❌ Complicated setup with Gmail Setting up TrulyInbox with Gmail often required too many filters and manual configurations, making the process less straightforward.
+Setting up TrulyInbox with Gmail often required too many filters and manual configurations, making the process less straightforward.
+Complex DNS configuration is often required, which can be a barrier for non-technical users.

 This image shows the Trulyinbox user review on g2.com